lightingFires/Envs-L_dataset/README.md

-# PFA-DA_dataset
+# FCE-FA_dataset
 RFID location data in three indoor environments.
-The dataset is publicly available in the Releases repository "PFA-DA dataset".
+The dataset is publicly available in the Releases repository "FCE-FA dataset".
 The label consists of two parts: [Position ID, Env ID]